INTRODUCTION: TRAP BAR DEADLIFT VS CONVENTIONAL DEADLIFT

 TRAP BAR DEADLIFT BENEFITS

-Shorter distance between the weight and your axis of rotation (your hips) thus, you are in a more advantageous position to lift the weight
+- There is a shorter distance between the weight and your axis of rotation (your hips) thus, you are in a more advantageous position to lift the weight

-Decreases the risk of hyper-extending your back at the top of the movement
+- Decreases the risk of hyper-extending your back at the top of the movement

 TRAP BAR DEADLIFT MUSCLES WORKED